martinchernyavskiy/Notes/CS/Algorithms/CS577/Discrete Maths/Lecture/Day 2&3.md

 .
 - combine soundness and termination
 - also will upper-bound runtime, which eliminates need to show termination
+- for iterative
+	- loop invariants: gcd(x, y) = gcd(a, b).
+Statements that hold each time the loop is checked
+	- Loop invariants holding and the negation of loop condition implies correct output
+	- proof termination by induction, no infinite loop

 #### Abstract Data Types
 ?